sylvainsf/rafter/README.md

     **To Compile the Go Agent:**

-    1. Save the Go code as `main.go`.
-    2. Open a terminal in the directory where you saved `main.go`.
-    3. Run the command: `go build main.go`
+    1. Run the command: `go build main.go`
-    4. This will create an executable file named `main` (or `main.exe` on Windows).
+    2. This will create an executable file named `main` (or `main.exe` on Windows).
 This is the `GO_AGENT_EXECUTABLE` that the Python code will use.

 *   **OpenAPI Validation Agent (Python):** This agent implements the *fast-model validation* step, a key component inspired by the RAFT paper.
-It uses a smaller, faster LLM (e.g., `gpt-35-turbo`) to check the correctness of generated answers against the original context.
+It uses a smaller, faster LLM (e.g., `gpt-35-turbo`) to check the correctness of synthetic training datasets against the agent fine tuned with the validation dataset.
 *   **Golang Validation Agent (Python):** This agent is similar to the OpenAPI validation agent, but its prompt is tailored to understand the context derived from Go tests.
 *   **Agent Tuning:** Each agent is independently tuned for its specific task (e.g., adjusting `max_tokens`).
 *   **User-Specified Sources:** The user provides the paths to the Radius OpenAPI specification file and the directory containing the Go tests.